 The Electric Utility Network Foundation template is a starting place to implement a utility network for an electric distribution or transmission system.
-The included information model represents common electric cable and equipment as a utility network.
-The provided information model is not intended to include every possible variation of cable and equipment.
-Most organizations will extend the provided information model to represent how their electric systems are constructed, and to integrate with other information systems.
+The included data model represents common electric cable and equipment as a utility network.
+The provided data model is not intended to include every possible variation of cable and equipment.
+Most organizations will extend the provided data model to represent how their electric systems are constructed, and to integrate with other information systems.

 The Electric Utility Network Foundation template will change as new capabilities are added to the utility network and best practices evolve.
 It is important to understand that you are not required to upgrade your implementation to stay in sync with changes to the Electric Utility Network Foundation.
 Remember the Electric Utility Network Foundation is a starting point and your implementation will branch away from it.

 When considering whether to migrate your implementation to a newer version of the Electric Utility Network Foundation, it is important to understand that migration may entail a significant amount of work and expense.
 As a matter of best practice, you should identify the benefits of migrating to a new version of the Electric Utility Network Foundation and evaluate the benefits against the work and expense.
 Only if there is a significant positive benefit should you consider upgrading.

 Below are the release dates and version information for the electric data model and its ArcGIS platform compatibility.

 You can configure a utility network for electric and begin using the network to support common workflows at your organization in four steps.